radixnameservice/docs/developers/v0.9.x/domain-details.md

    });

    const details = await rns.getDomainDetails('radixnameservice.xrd');
-   console.log(details); // will return an object containing the domain details OR a failure object
+   console.log(details); // will return an object containing the domain details OR a failure object OR null

 }